 Single lines indicate gaps that are largely due to a deletion in the

-human assembly or an insertion in the rhesus
+mouse assembly or an insertion in the shrew

 assembly.
 Double lines represent more complex gaps that involve substantial

 sequence in both species.
 This may result from inversions, overlapping